enthought/mayavi/docs/source/mayavi/installation.rst

 Installing with `Conda-forge`
 -----------------------------

-Conda-forege is a community-led conda channel of installable packages.
+Conda-forge is a community-led conda channel of installable packages.
 For more information on conda-forge, you can vist their their website_.

 .. _website: https://conda-forge.org